-To apply, students must first go to the Mountwest cashier and pay the graduation fee.
-Next, students bring a copy of the receipt to the Student Services Advising Center and complete the Graduation Application.
+To apply, students must first go to the Mountwest Community & Technical College cashier and pay the graduation fee.

+Next, students bring a copy of the receipt to the Registrar's Office in the Student Services One Stop and complete the Graduation Application.